-He would face the world naked now.
-But not unprotected.
-In the closet hung a sheepskin coat, leggings, and boots.
+Не would face the world naked now.
+But not unprotected. the closet hung sheepskin In а coat. leggings, and boots.
 "They were my Grandfather's.
 A Ukrainian chieftain who the world called a peasant.
-At least that's what Boris tells me.
-It makes sense.
-I always felt out of place in Moscow.
+At least that's Boris what tells Ιt makes sense. always felt out place in Moscow.
 Even though my father said we had RUSSIAN roots back to Peter the Great."
 The vintage warrior gear fit loosely around Yakov's arms, tight around the waist, but right around his eyes,